bendanon/Riddles/README.md

 - A ^ A = 0 ("breakfast drone")

-- Consider binary search and pigeonhole principle ("find repeat")
+- When restricted to O(1) space and need to find a number in an array without modifying it the trivial solution is O(n^2), the clever one is O(nlog(n)) by doing binary search on the range and counting numbers within it that satisfy something ("find repeat" (pigeonhole), "ksmallest")

 - Consider BFS to find shortest route when all edge weights are equal. ("mesh message")